is the primary contact.

 This course is an introduction for medical librarians to evidence-based medicine (EBM) and the role the librarian can play in its practice.
 Participants will learn to identify the parts of a well built clinical question and be able to judge the validity of studies, and ascertain the roles librarians can undertake in providing EBM training and support.
 The course utilizes course material, independent readings, reviews, and exercises and is offered as both an eight hour face-to-face CE and as an eight week distance education course through the University of Carolina's School of Information and Library Science.

-The next online/distance education session of the course will be held September 1st to October 24 2014 (For more information see: https://sites.google.com/site/ebmcecourses/ebm-and-the-medical-librarian).
+The next online/distance education session of the course will be held February 1st to March 27 2015 (For more information see: https://sites.google.com/site/ebmcecourses/ebm-and-the-medical-librarian).
 To get on the mailing list for registration contact Herrison Chicas (UNC) at firstname.lastname@example.org.

 |Continuing Education Experience: